Chef and ‘‘hunter’’| Head chef,

 Josh returned to the Hunter Valley in 2016 to work at EXP.
 Restaurant, under Muse alumni Frank Fawkner.
 That year, he was again an Appetite for Excellence finalist and also one of 10 Asia Pacific semi-finalists in the prestigious 2016 S.Pellegrino Young Chef awards.
 He made the S.Pellegrino semi-finals cut again the following year, ranking him one of Australia’s top 10 young chefs for 2017.

-Josh is currently head chef at EXP.
+After three years at EXP, two as head chef, Josh moved on to the acclaimed Muse Kitchen in 2019.
 Together with his wife, front-of-house manager Jessica Thorley, he is gearing up to open his own restaurant, Hunter – a modern Australian restaurant influenced by the new Nordic dining style.
 In the meantime, he and Jess will hold Hunter pop-up dinners.

 Follow Joshua Gregory